byronwall/byronwall.github.io/about/index.md

  - R
    - Have been using R lately for Kaggle contests.
 They are a good introduction to the language and modeling techniques.
    - ggplot2 is a great way to get crisp graphics from a large dataset.
 I have found it easier than Excel for certain types of graphics.
+ - SQL
+   - Used MySQL to run the runnDAILY site and all side projects when working with PHP
+   - SQLite has been useful for small C# and Java projects where a single file database is needed to store data.
+   - Interacted with Oracle databases as well for pulling quality data at the plant.

 ###have used
 This list includes those technologies that I did more than nothing but less than a lot.
 With a reference book and 30 Stackoverflow tabs, I could type, erase, curse, retype and ultimately reach a target.